jainrohan2/Power-BI---Project/README.md

 # Power-BI---Project
 Sample Power BI Project for Airbnb.

-Objective: Gain a comprehensive understanding of Airbnb's operational dynamics and derive actionable insights from the data utilizing Power BI tools, including Power BI Desktop, Query Editor, and DAX Queries.
+Objective: To gain a comprehensive understanding of Airbnb's operational dynamics and derive actionable insights from the data, I utilized Power BI tools, including Power BI Desktop, Query Editor, and DAX Queries.

 Finding of Airbnb project: